WP-Cassify/wp-cassify-develop/readme.txt

 * Compatible with Wordpress Access Control Plugin
 * You can choose CAS User attributes you want to populate.
 Then you can access them via PHP Session
 * Manage URL White List to bypass CAS Authentication on certain pages
+* Much simpler bypass authentication with post method provided by Susan Boland (See online documentation).
+Create wordpress authentication form with redirect attribute like this :
+'redirect' => site_url( '/?wp_cassify_bypass=bypass' )
 * Receive email notifications when trigger is fired (after user account creation, after user login/logout).
 * Define notifications rules based on user attributes values.
 * Network activation allowed